aragon/AGPs/AGPs/AGP-37.md

 #### Responsiveness

-The time allocation and advanced notice outlined above are not designed to add friction, or bureaucracy to our work with A1 or other teams.
+The time allocation and advanced notice outlined above are not designed to add friction, or bureaucracy to our work with Aragon One or other teams.
 Between audit periods, we will continue to support, advise and engage with the Aragon One team.
 We understand that time estimation is difficult in software development, and we encourage caution over meeting arbitrary deadlines.

 If a start date needs to be postponed, or something else needs to shift, we will make our best effort to accomodate.
 We currently have two excellent auditors working on Aragon.
 Under this retainer arrangement we will train up more excellent people on the Aragon codebase to make that kind of responsiveness possible.